NREL/OpenStudio-user-documentation/docs/getting_started/GettingStarted.md

 <li>[Download and install EnergyPlus 8.1.]
 [Download EnergyPlus]
 [Download EnergyPlus]: http://apps1.eere.energy.gov/buildings/energyplus/
 <ul>
-<li> Create an EnergyPlus account, if you don't have one and then login.</li>
+<li> Create an EnergyPlus account, if you don't have one, and then login.</li>
 <li> After you log in you can click the link to access the page to "Download Older Versions of Energy Plus".
 Choose the appropriate version of EnergyPlus 8.1 for your computer.</li>
 <li> Download and follow the instructions.
 OpenStudio will work with 32 or 64bit EnergyPlus installers.</li>
 </ul>